garriguv/SQLiteMigrationManager.swift/README.md

 ### Carthage

 SQLiteMigrationManager.swift is available through [Carthage](https://github.com/Carthage/Carthage).
-To install it, simply add the following line to your `Cartfile`:
+To install it, add the following line to your `Cartfile`:

 ```ruby
 github "garriguv/SQLiteMigrationManager.swift"